MHawksworth/scaladbtest/README.markdown

 the hash code of the label for us!

 Once the test data is loaded, whenever you want to lookup the record, you can simply refer to the *"Canada".hashCode* in your code.

-This instantly improves the readability of your tests, and helps people get back in the groove if they've been out of a project for far too long.
+**BENEFIT**: This instantly improves the readability of your tests, and helps people get back in the groove if they've been out of a project for far too long.

 ### Default Columns